sap-tutorials/sap-build-process-automation/tutorials/joule-studio-scm-equipment-assistant/joule-studio-scm-equipment-assistant.md

 ## You will learn

-- How to use intent-based development to create AI solutions.
+- How to use intent-based development to create AI solutions
 - How SAP Domain Models and other resources are leveraged to contextualize the generated solution

 ## Intro